My new normal is not buying into the Christmas madness

 I asked how many of us were limping over the line to 25 December as mere shells of our former selves?

 Before you label me the Grinch, I want to declare that if you’ve got Christmas under control and will wake up on the day ready for a Hallmark version of life, then more power to you.
-Honestly, I bet you’ve put enormous work into it and I admire that.
+Honestly, I bet you’ve put enormous work into it, and I admire that.
 Merry Christmas!

 But please don’t come at me for being selfish, uncaring or risking my children’s emotional stability by going in completely the other direction.
 I’ve decided to write down my reasons publicly in the hope that it may encourage others to give themselves permission to step back a bit too—particularly mums, who generally take on the burden of adding tinsel into everyone’s lives throughout December and upon whom the burden of gift list-making, procurement, wrapping, home decorations, food shopping and prep, cooking, hosting and event management, usually rests (is Christmas a feminist issue?
 I have to wonder…).